MohitShridhar/oculus_gazebo_navigator/README.md

 10. **Square Button**: toggle "Phasing" mode

 ### Keyboard Op
-Although you can control the virtual-camera using your keyboard, it's recommended that you use a PS3 controller to attain a more immersive experience.
+Although you can control the virtual-camera using your keyboard, it's recommended that you use a PS3 controller for a more immersive experience.
 Also see [issue #2](/../../issues/2).

 To start the controller:
 ```bash